DarienLibrary/website_content/content/_finished/reopening/reopening.md

 <h4>What You Must Do</h4>

-* Masks must be worn in the Children's Library at all times and fully cover the nose and mouth.
+* Masks must be worn in the Library at all times and fully cover the nose and mouth.
 * Children under age 12 must remain with a caregiver at all times.
 * Social distancing of 6 feet is in effect.
-* Food and drinks may be enjoyed everywhere but the Children's Library.
+* Food and drinks are not allowed within the building at this time.

 <br />
 <a href="#return">Return to the top of the page</a>